beaupletga/Fish_game/README.md

 ## How to play the game

-Run the following python command (you need it to load file using javascript): python -m SimpleHTTPServe Then run into your browser the file "page.html" which is into the Fish_game folder.
+Run the following python command (you need it to load file using javascript): python -m SimpleHTTPServer<br/>
+Then run into your browser the file "page.html" which is into the Fish_game folder.